French Outside the Classroom

 The Department is happy to be able to sponsor two trips to francophone countries at very little cost to the students:

-In late September, ten to fifteen students, accompanied by the Teaching Fellows and two faculty members, spend a weekend in Quebec City, about a five-hour drive from Brunswick.
+Each fall, ten to fifteen students, accompanied by the Teaching Fellows and two faculty members, spend a weekend in Québec City, about a five-hour drive from Brunswick.
 They pledge to speak French the whole time.
 The group stays in a comfortable hostel and dine Friday evening in a local restaurant specializing in crêpes or perhaps the local poutine.

 After croissants in a local bakery, the group returns to Bowdoin in time for dinner.